haqatak/mmgp/README.md

 ```

-Please note that there should be always one model whose Id is 'transformer'.
-It corresponds to the main image / video model which usually needs to be quantized (this is done on the fly by default when loading the model).
+Please note it is recommended to have always one model whose Id is 'transformer' so that you can leverage predefined profiles.
+The 'transformer' corresponds to the main image / video model which usually needs to be quantized (this is done on the fly by default when loading the model).

-Becareful, lots of models use the T5 XXL as a text encoder.
+Be careful, lots of models use the T5 XXL as a text encoder.
 However, quite often their corresponding pipeline configurations point at the official Google T5 XXL repository
 where there is a huge 40GB model to download and load.
 It is cumbersorme as it is a 32 bits model and contains the decoder part of T5 that is not used.
 I suggest you use instead one of the 16 bits encoder only version available around, for instance:
 ```